calumgrant/logical/docs/worklist.md

 - Implement a resultset.
 It's just a table with a writer.
 The table stores the results.
 - Consider synthesising an ID for `has:Person:Name`
 - Log filename in errors.

+## Recursion analysis

+1. Mark the body of each "not" with a flag.
+This flips the parity bit during the depth-first search.
+2. Start at the "query" and perform a search through all evaluation steps, marking each step as "visited".
+When you reach a step that's already visited, mark it as "recursive".
+Then on the way back through the depth-first search, mark those steps as "recursive loop" as well.
+3. Predicates that are flagged as recursive.

 ## Refactoring
 - Implement a `ChainedEvaluation` class that exposes `Next`?